 V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core)

-V.A.1.a).(1)

-The evaluation must include review and discussion with each fellow of the fellow's educational record documenting completion of all required components at the time of the evaluation, of the program, evaluations of clinical and didactic performance by supervisors and teachers, and patient log documenting all clinical experiences.
-(Detail)

-V.A.1.a).(2) Assessment should include quarterly written evaluations of all fellows by all supervisors and directors of clinical components of the program.
+(Core) V.A.1.a).(1) The evaluation must include review and discussion with each fellow of the fellow's educational record documenting completion of all required components at the time of the evaluation, of the program, evaluations of clinical and didactic performance by supervisors and teachers, and patient log documenting all clinical experiences.
+(Detail) V.A.1.a).(2) The record of evaluation must demonstrate that each fellow has met educational requirements of the program with regard to variety of patients, diagnoses, and treatment modalities.
+(Core) V.A.1.a).(3) Assessment should include quarterly written evaluations of all fellows by all supervisors and directors of clinical components of the program.
 (Detail)